 He was also the founder and director of the Center for Media in Educating Community (MEC), a nonprofit organization that has a communication channel called GTV, which produces education shows for the public on various communication skills and techniques.

-Loi and Bach, who received 30 months in jail, are both executive board members of VNGO-EVFTA Network, a group of seven community service organizations (CSOs) established last November to satisfy the formation of the Domestic Advisory Group (DAG), a civil society component of the EU-VN Free Trade Agreement (EVFTA), the 88 Project reports.
+Loi and Bach are both executive board members of VNGO-EVFTA Network, a group of seven community service organizations (CSOs) established last November to satisfy the formation of the Domestic Advisory Group (DAG), a civil society component of the EU-VN Free Trade Agreement (EVFTA), the 88 Project reports.

 DAGs allow independent observers such as CSOs to monitor the implementation of the EVFTA, especially in areas such as workers’ rights, land rights, and the environment, writes the 88 Project.
 The imprisonment of Mai Phan Loi is widely seen as an effort by Hanoi to prevent the establishment of this group.
 In reality, Vietnam has no independent non-profit organizations (NGOs) while all organizations operating locally must be associated with the Communist Party-controlled Fatherland Front.